|

 Configure display of footnotes.
 The first argument encodes

-enablement of automatic hyphenation, adjustment to both
+enablement of automatic hyphenation, adjustment to the

-for it.
+allocated for it.

 [1marg[24m Hyphenate?
 Adjust?
 Indent?
 Label alignment